+State 2.
 This plant community is dominated by Sandberg bluegrass, cheatgrass and other annuals.
-Root sprouting shrubs such as rabbitbrush and horsebrush may have invaded.
+Root sprouting shrubs such as rabbitbrush and horsebrush may be present, dependent upon, how frequent, fire has occurred.
 Some soil loss has occurred.
-This state has developed due to frequent fires or improper grazing management.
+This state has developed due to frequent fires or continued improper grazing management.
 This state has crossed the site threshold.
-It is not economically feasible to move this state back towards the HCPC.
+It is not economically feasible to move this state back towards State 1.